Children's community physiotherapy

 Community and Transition

-This service is provided for Children and Young People age 5 – 16 years (19 years if attending full time education, depending on condition).
-This group of children and young people are seen in special schools, mainstream schools, clinics and home.
+This service is provided for Children and Young People age 5 – 16 years (19 years if attending full time education, depending on the child/young person's condition).
+This group of children and young people may be seen in special schools, mainstream schools, clinics and home.
 The service also delivers a Comprehensive Training Package to the Education Staff, which includes: how the physical aspects of the diagnosis and prognosis impacts on posture, gross motor skills, function, access to the curriculum, therapeutic handling, use of equipment, activity programmes and competency training.
 Regular contact is maintained with families and carers to keep them updated on their child’s progress and involved with physiotherapy intervention.

 Transition into Adult Services